-Are you being hit with a big premium hike on your auto insurance — even though you haven’t had any accidents or tickets?
-We’ve got an answer to that vexing question of “Why did my car insurance go up?”
+Have you gotten hit with a big premium hike on your auto insurance — even though you haven’t had any accidents or tickets?
+It’s happened to plenty of people.
+We’ve got an answer to the question of “Why did my car insurance go up?”

-There are actually a couple of important external factors at play that may be driving up rates across your entire state, according to money expert Clark Howard.
+There are actually a couple of important external factors that may be driving up rates across your entire state, according to money expert Clark Howard.

 “First off, the number of accidents is going up because of distracted driving.
 And, second, with so much technology being built into cars, the cost of repairs has skyrocketed.
 So, you have a lot of vehicles that would once get fixed being declared a total loss by insurance companies and they have to pay for that.”

 Have you recently missed a payment, charged up a lot of your available credit or opened new store credit cards?
-All of these are factors that will temporarily lower your credit score.
+All of these things will temporarily lower your credit score.

 Insurers are permitted to use your credit score to help set your premiums in all but a handful of states.
 We’ve got an in-depth look at how and why the industry adopted this practice here.

 But if you think insurance should be a merit system based on how many claims you have — rather than your financial state of being — you’re not alone.

 “The whole credit score thing in insurance drives me to distraction,” Clark Howard says.
 “If you’re paying more than you think you should be based on your driving record, this could be the reason why.”

 2. Change of Address